CausticKirbyZ/cryprompt/README.md

 ## Bugs:
 * pasting with multiple lines is broken.
-* colored prompts will break the location of the cursor apearance
+* colored prompts will break the location of the cursor apearance... need to fix that

 ## Contributing